 Before starting to install and configure your cluster, make yourself familiar with cluster fundamentals and architecture, get an overview of the key features and benefits.
 Learn which hardware and software requirements must be met and what preparations to take before executing the next steps.
 Perform the installation and basic setup of your HA cluster using YaST.

 Add, configure and manage cluster resources, using either the graphical user interface (Pacemaker GUI), the Web interface (HA Web Konsole), or the command line interface (crm shell).
 To avoid unauthorized access to the cluster configuration, define roles and assign them to certain users for fine-grained control.
-Learn how to make use of load balancing and fencing or how to set up a multi-site cluster.
+Learn how to make use of load balancing and fencing.
 In case you consider writing your own resource agents or modifying existing ones, get some background information on how to create different types of resource agents.

-SUSE Linux Enterprise High Availability Extension ships with a cluster-aware file system and volume manager: Oracle Cluster File System (OCFS2) and the clustered Logical Volume Manager (cLVM).
-For replication of your data, use DRBD* (Distributed Replicated Block Device) to mirror the data of a High Availability service from the active node of a cluster to its standby node.
+SUSE Linux Enterprise High Availability Extension ships with a cluster-aware file system and volume manager: OCFS2 and the clustered Logical Volume Manager (cLVM).
+For replication of your data, use DRBD* to mirror the data of a High Availability service from the active node of a cluster to its standby node.
 Furthermore, a clustered Samba server also provides a High Availability solution for heterogeneous environments.

 Lists the new features and behavior changes of the High Availability Extension since the last release.
 Learn how to migrate your cluster to the most recent release version and find an example of setting up a simple testing resource.